isb-cgc/readthedocs/docs/source/sections/webapp/Saved-Cohorts.rst

 Creating and saving a cohort
 ############################

-To create a cohort from the User Dashboard, click on the “+ Create” button and select “New Cohort”.
+To create a cohort from Your Dashboard, click on the “Create Cohort” link.
 This will take you to the cohort creation page.

 Cohort Creation Page